IgorKrupenja/vscode-github-soft-theme/README.md

 - Changed type color to brown(ish) to make it more distinct and have brightness better matching other colors.
 Previously it was too similar to the color of unused variables.
 - Made TS/TSX primitive type color match other types.
 - Made [testing colors](https://code.visualstudio.com/api/references/theme-color#testing-colors) match other theme colors.

-### 1.0.2

-- Fixed grammar and formatting in Readme.

-### 1.0.1

-- Fixed typo in Editor syntax highlighting in Readme.

-### 1.0.0

-- Fixed capitalisation mistake in theme name, replaced "Github" with "Git**H**ub".
-Note that this could be a breaking change for some.
-If you are having issues, please check your settings and update the theme name accordingly.
-In particular, `workbench.colorTheme` and `workbench.preferredLightColorTheme`.
-If you had any customizations, also check `editor.tokenColorCustomizations` and `workbench.colorCustomizations`.
-- Made breakpoint icon less saturated to match theme colors.
-- Modified peek view colors to match theme colors.
-- Modified progress bar color to match theme colors.

 ## To do